Court Reporters in New Orleans, LA

 What to Expect

-Court reporters in New Orleans charge $250–$1,500+ per session depending on the proceeding type (depositions are usually lower than trial testimony), length, and complexity.
+Court Reporters in New Orleans charge $250–$1,500+ per session depending on the proceeding type (depositions are usually lower than trial testimony), length, and complexity.
 A two-hour deposition in a straightforward civil matter will run you $400–$700.
 A full trial day?
 Budget $1,200–$2,000+.
 Add 15–25% for realtime, and another $100–$300 for expedited rush delivery.

 The standard process: reporter shows up, goes on record, produces a rough draft within 3–7 days, final transcript within 10–14 days.
 You get a PDF, sometimes searchable OCR, and a backup copy.
 Some reporters will also provide a video sync (transcript linked to video timestamps), which costs extra but is worth it for complex cases.